-The school is committed to working in partnership with all parents in the best interests of their child and will provide an annual report for all parents on their child's progress.
+Our schools are committed to working in partnership with all parents in the best interests of their child and will provide an annual report for all parents on their child's progress.

 Where a pupil is receiving SEND support, the school will regularly liaise with parents in setting outcomes and reviewing progress.
-The class teacher, supported by the SENCO, will offer to meet with the parents three times each year, whilst sending paperwork online.
+The class teacher, supported by the SENCO as required, will meet with the parents three times each year.